mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 Your Part 1 we will experiment using real time data on the web.

 1. 5 Points.
 Create an empty directory named Project2_Part1_Question_1.
 Create a subdirectory named "public" and populate it with an index.html file.
-This fill contain the code found [here.](http://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onmousemove).
+[This file contains the code found here.](http://www.w3schools.com/jsref/tryit.asp?filename=tryjsref_onmousemove)
 In the Project2_Part1_Question_1 directory, just above "public", create a file named index.js with the following code:

 ```